dynamsoft-docs/capture-vision-docs-mobile/programming/cordova/user-guide/barcode-reader.md

 ### Customizing the Scan Region

-You can also limit the scan region of the SDK so that it doesn’t exhaust resources trying to read from the entire image or frame.
+You can also limit the scan region of the SDK so that it doesn't exhaust resources trying to read from the entire image or frame.
 In order to do this, we will need to use the [`Region`](../api-reference/interface-region.md) interface along with the `DCVCameraEnhancer` class.

 How to set scan region: